ngpeijiun/ngpeijiun.github.io/school/pri/sci/sci-1-diversity.md

     - Some can fly and some can glide.
     - Have hair on their bodies.
     - Most mammals give birth to their young, a few lay eggs.
-    - All mammals produce milk for young to feed on.
+    - All mammals produce milk for their young to feed on.
     - Endothermic.

 ## Fungi